Background

 Clinical Presentation

-Risk stratification and staging systems guide clinical decision-making in CLTI.
-The WIfI (Wound, Ischemia, foot Infection) classification grades limb threat and estimates amputation risk and revascularization benefit.
-The GLASS (Global Limb Anatomic Staging System) stages anatomic complexity of femoropopliteal and infrapopliteal disease.
-The PLAN framework (Patient risk, Limb severity [WIfI], ANatomic complexity [GLASS]) integrates these systems to guide revascularization strategy selection, conduit choice, and perfusion targets [5],[6].
+Risk stratification and staging systems guide clinical decision-making in chronic limb-threatening ischemia (CLTI).
+The Wound, Ischemia, and foot Infection (WIfI) classification grades limb threat and estimates amputation risk and revascularization benefit, a strategy emphasized by the American College of Cardiology (ACC) for the management of patients with diabetes to optimize limb salvage (Mills 2014),(Das 2025).
+The Global Limb Anatomic Staging System (GLASS) stages anatomic complexity of femoropopliteal and infrapopliteal disease.
+The PLAN framework (Patient risk, Limb severity [WIfI], ANatomic complexity [GLASS]) integrates these systems to guide revascularization strategy selection, conduit choice, and perfusion targets (Conte 2019)📄.
+Systematic clinical staging is also critical for value-based medicine to ensure the appropriate allocation of imaging resources and minimize diagnostic misallocation (Raskin 2025).

 Non-invasive testing

 For measurement techniques, see 3Ch.
-3. For CLTI thresholds and WIfI integration, see 10Ch.
+3. For chronic limb-threatening ischemia (CLTI) thresholds and Wound, Ischemia, and foot Infection (WIfI) integration, see 10Ch.
 10.

 Imaging